mojomast/roocodehackathon/README.md

     -   `worker.py`: Listens for and executes documentation jobs from the queue.
     -   `job_manager.py`: Manages the lifecycle of a job.
     -   `repo_manager.py`: Handles safe cloning and management of repositories.
-    -   `parser.py`: Responsible for parsing code (e.g., using Python's AST).
+    -   `CodeAnalyzer` (`parser.py`): A modular, AST-based parser for Python and JavaScript that provides deep code analysis.
-    -   `ai_orchestrator.py`: Integrates with an LLM to generate documentation.
+    -   `AIOrchestrator` (`ai_orchestrator.py`): A flexible interface supporting multiple LLM providers, including OpenAI and Anthropic, for generating high-quality documentation.
-    -   `patcher.py`: Creates commits and pull requests.
+    -   `Patcher` (`patcher.py`): An enhanced module for creating and managing GitHub pull requests with detailed, automated summaries.
     -   `logger.py`: Logs updates to `DEVLOG.md`.

 ## 🛠️ Getting Started